 Of course, there’s a lot more to the E-Class Cabriolet than a few heating systems.
 This full-sized saloon-turned-drop-top, a rival to the likes of BMW’s 5 Series and Audi’s A6, comes with a range of effortless engines, an interior swathed in soft-touch materials and the sort of on-road demeanour that oozes style over brashness.
 The 2019 car we have here is an elegant machine that beautifully mixes the digital technology of a recent 21st-century car into a more traditional base.
 To some, that will sound like motoring perfection.

 With Mercedes’s latest widescreen digital infotainment system and a whole lot of leather loveliness aboard, this E-Class feels as premium as it is.
 But with an efficient 2.0-litre petrol engine under the bonnet, it promises mechanical running costs and fuel efficiency more comparable with a lower-priced hatchback.
 Sure, that turbocharged E350-grade engine has a healthy 299hp and this car comes dressed in sporty AMG-Line trim, but the E350 is quite happy to run quietly and smoothly all day long.
 Imagine rolling up to your local pub with the roof down for a Sunday lunch in this.
 Lovely.

 It gets better.
 While this car is only two years and 15,575 miles old, it’s available on cinch for £37,450 – about £15k less than these E-Class Cabriolets go for new, and that’s before options are added.
-There’s a serious saving to be had – and, thanks to cinch’s 225-point checks, you can rest assured the car is as fine in real life as it looks in the pictures.
-Best of all, it could be outside your front door with 72 hours, leaving plenty of time to feel all smug as you see out the end of November.
+There’s a serious saving to be had – and, thanks to cinch’s thorough inspections by highly trained technicians, you can rest assured the car is as fine in real life as it looks in the pictures.
+Best of all, it could be outside your front door in as little as one week.